fusioncharts/dev_centre_docs/getting-started/aspnet/dynamically-add-chart-event-listener-using-aspnet.md

 heading: Dynamically Add Chart Event Listener using ASP.NET
 ---

+## The consolidated code for the chart is shown below:

 > ### FusionCharts.NET
 >
 > We have released FusionCharts.NET which brings the seamless support of FusionCharts JavaScript charting library to Microsoft .NET Framework.
 [Download](/fusioncharts-aspnet-visualization/getting-started/install-fusioncharts-net) it now to take advantage of the following powerful features: